Automattic/mongoose/CONTRIBUTING.md

 ## Contributing to Mongoose

-### Bugfixes
+### Reporting bugs

+- Before opening a new issue, look for existing [issues](https://github.com/learnboost/mongoose/issues) to avoid duplication.
+If the issue does not yet exist, [create one](https://github.com/learnboost/mongoose/issues/new).
+  - _The source of this project is written in javascript, not coffeescript, therefore your bug reports should be written in javascript_.

+### Fixing bugs / Adding features

-- Before starting to write code, look for existing [tickets](https://github.com/learnboost/mongoose/issues) or [create one](https://github.com/learnboost/mongoose/issues/new) for your specific issue.
+- Before starting to write code, look for existing [issues](https://github.com/learnboost/mongoose/issues).
 That way you avoid working on something that might not be of interest or that has been addressed already in a different branch.
+You can create a new issue [here](https://github.com/learnboost/mongoose/issues/new).
-  - _The source of this project is written in javascript, not coffeescript, therefore your bug reports should be written with javascript too_.
+  - _The source of this project is written in javascript, not coffeescript, therefore your bug reports should be written in javascript_.
 - Fork the [repo](https://github.com/learnboost/mongoose) _or_ for small documentation changes, navigate to the source on github and click the [Edit](https://github.com/blog/844-forking-with-the-edit-button) button.
 - Follow the general coding style of the rest of the project:
   - 2 space tabs